mlochbaum/BQN-Musician/src/theory/scale.md

 ⟩
 -->

 In this diagram I've relabelled the notes starting at 0, instead of using relative frequencies.
-We'll call 0 the "root note" when using this system (pretty much always), so that a note's number is the number of semitones required to go from the root to it.
+When numbering like this, we'll call 0 the "root note", so that a note's number is how many semitones it takes to get there from the root (but officially the name's "tonic").
 Generally we'll display a scale with a simpler diagram like the one below, which just shows the notes included in the scale.

 <!--GEN ring.bqn
 ring.DrawRow ⟨⟨12↑/⁼12|7×1-˜↕7,"The major scale"⟩⟩